Admissions - Frequently Asked Questions

 If you are not able to get a place for your child in the school of your choice, you have the right to an independent appeal.

-If you need any guidance, our School Admissions Manger can view the waiting lists and will guide you through the appeals process.
+If you need any guidance, our School Admissions Manager can view waiting lists and guide you through the appeals process.